Choosing a vehicle

 What you should know about auto insurance

 The purchase price of a new electric vehicle is higher than that of an equivalent gas-powered model, in particular because it uses more advanced components, technology and materials.
 Specially trained mechanics are often required when replacing most parts, which are sometimes hard to find.
 These additional expenses could result in a higher insurance premium.
 With the growing popularity of electric vehicles, these costs may decrease over time.
-In the meantime, some insurers offer a percentage discount to drivers of plug-in hybrid or all-electric vehicles as an incentive to reduce the carbon footprint.
+In the meantime, some insurers offer a percentage discount - This link will open in a new window. to drivers of plug-in hybrid or all-electric vehicles as an incentive to reduce the carbon footprint.

 Electric, plug-in hybrid, gas-powered… Which one is the cheapest?